On covering systems of polynomial rings over finite fields: Introduction and statement of results

-Now, let's shift our focus to the discussion of $\mathbb{F}_q[x]$.
+Now, let us shift our focus to the discussion of $\mathbb{F}_q[x]$.
 The polynomial ring $\mathbb{F}_q[x]$ over the finite field $\mathbb{F}_q$ shares several properties with the ring of integers $\mathbb{Z}$.
 Specifically, both rings are principal ideal domains, possess finitely many units, infinitely many prime elements, and have a finite residue class ring for any non-zero ideal.
 Naturally, this leads us to inquire whether there exists a uniform upper bound on the smallest degree of congruence in a covering system of $\mathbb{F}_q[x]$.
-This problem is the analogue of Erd\H{o}s' minimum modulus problem for $\mathbb{F}_q[x]$ and intrigues us to study the coverng system of $\mathbb{F}_q[x]$.
+This problem is the analogue of Erd\H{o}s' minimum modulus problem for $\mathbb{F}_q[x]$ and intrigues us to study covering systems of $\mathbb{F}_q[x]$.

-In 2011, Azlin \cite{Azlin2011thesis} conducted a specific study on the covering system of $\mathbb{F}_2[x]$.
+In 2011, Azlin \cite{Azlin2011thesis} conducted a specific study on covering systems of $\mathbb{F}_2[x]$.
 He provided numerous examples of covering systems for $\mathbb{F}_2[x]$, which can be found in \cite[(6.1)-(6.15)]{Azlin2011thesis}.
 Moreover, Azlin showed that there is no distinct covering system of $\mathbb{F}_2[x]$ that uses at most one polynomial of each degree $\geq 1$; see \cite[Theorem~6.2]{Azlin2011thesis}.
 In fact, it is not hard to see this kind of result also holds for the general cases $\mathbb{F}_q[x], q\geq 3$ by the density argument $\sum_{i = 1}^\infty \frac{1}{q^i}< 1$.
 Furthermore, Azlin formulated the following analogue of Erd\H{o}s' minimum modulus problem for $\mathbb{F}_2[x]$.\footnote{Interestingly, emulating Erd\H{o}s and Selfridge, Azlin offers \$3.00 for a disproof of Conjecture~\ref{Azlin conjecture}, Micah Milinovich offers \$5.00 for a proof, and Nathan Jones offers \$4.00 for either.}

 \begin{conjecture}[{\cite[Conjecture 6.3]{Azlin2011thesis}}] In $\F_2[x]$, for any degree $D>0$, there exists a distinct covering system $\cC=\set{a_i(x)\mod{m_i(x)}}_{i=1}^k$ for which $\deg m_i(x)\geq D$ for each $i=1,2,\dots,k$. \end{conjecture}